o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 > "For example, Graphite would be good at graphing stock prices because they are numbers that change over time."

-[Prometheus comparison](https://prometheus.io/docs/introduction/comparison/#summary) highlight such use case
+[Prometheus comparison](https://prometheus.io/docs/introduction/comparison/#summary) highlights such use case

 > "Prometheus offers a richer data model and query language, in addition to being easier to run and integrate into your environment.
 If you want a clustered solution that can hold historical data long term, Graphite may be a better choice."